pollfish/docs/rewarded-surveys.md

 <h3>2.
 Hide Pollfish survey panel</h3>

-Immediately after Pollfish initialisationm you should call Pollfish hide function.
+Immediately after Pollfish initialisation you should call Pollfish hide function.
 This way you will ensure that Pollfish survey panel will not force slide if a survey is received on the device and therefore you will have full control on when to show Pollfish survey panel (for example with the click of a button or with a custom prompt you will make)

 <h3>3.
 Register & listen to Pollfish survey received notification</h3>